nedbat/pyhurry/functions.rst

 You define functions with the ``def`` keyword::

-    def my_function(arg1, arg2):
+    def my_function(x, y):
+        """Returns twice x plus y."""
-        arg1 *= 2
+        x *= 2
-        return arg1 + arg2
+        return x + y

     print(my_function(100, 17))     # Prints 217

-The function name and the formal parameters are defined, then the body of the function is indented underneath.
+The function name (``my_function``) and the formal parameters (``x`` and ``y``) are defined, then the body of the function is indented underneath.

+Functions are documented by including a string literal as the first thing in the function body.
+This is called a docstring.
+Python has tools to collect and publish these strings.

 When a function is called, the actual arguments are assigned to the formal parameters, and the statements in the body of the function are executed.